Is the government training ‘thousands more GPs’?

 It’s disappointing that the DHSC hasn’t yet been able to tell us what the pledge means either.

-We also can’t find a public source of data on the total number of trainee GPs at any given time, although application and acceptance figures are sometimes reported in the media or by think tanks, and NHS England has published somewhat similar data up to 2021.
+If it is a mistake, this is an easy one to make, because the government doesn’t actually publish data on the total number of trainee GPs at any given time, although application and acceptance figures are sometimes reported in the media or by think tanks, and NHS England has published somewhat similar data up to 2021.

 NHS England publishes monthly figures for the number of trainee GPs working in GP practices, but this figure undercounts the total number of trainee GPs, because people typically spend only two of the three years of GP training working in a practice.
 The other year is spent on rotation, often working in hospitals.